Filament Pairs, Dynamic Partitions, and Spiders for Post-Singularly Finite Entire Functions: Topology of filaments

-In general, there are infinitely many extended dreadlocks that land at any given Fatou center $p\in\mathcal{F}(\extended{f})$: the Fatou component $U(p)$ has infinitely many (pre\nobreakdash-)periodic boundary points, and all of them are landing points of (pre\nobreakdash-)periodic dreadlocks.
+In general, there are infinitely many extended filaments that land at any given Fatou center $q\in\mathcal{F}(\extended{f})$: the Fatou component $U(q)$ has infinitely many (pre\nobreakdash-)periodic boundary points, and all of them are landing points of (pre\nobreakdash-)periodic filaments.